NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/scripts.md

 - `HARDHAT_MAX_MEMORY`: Sets the maximum amount of memory that Hardhat can use.

-For example, instead of doing `npx hardhat --network localhost run script.js`, you should do `HARDHAT_NETWORK=localhost node script.js`.
+For example, instead of doing `npx hardhat --network localhost run script.js`, you can do `HARDHAT_NETWORK=localhost node script.js`.